Interplay of the volume and surface plasmons in the electron energy loss spectra of C$_{60}$

 where $\om_{l} = \sqrt{l(l+1) N /(2l+1) R^3}$ is the surface plasmon frequency and $\Gamma_{l}\equiv \Gamma_{1l}^{(s)}$ is its width.

 According to \cite{Gerchikov_1997_JPhysB.30.4133}, we can estimate the angular momentum range which should be considered within the model.
-In the case of the C$_{60}$ fullerene, multipole excitations with $l > 3$ are formed by single electron transitions rather than collective electron excitations, so only terms corresponding to the dipole $(l = 1)$, quadrupole $(l=2)$ and octupole $(l=3)$ plasmon excitations should be included to the sum over $l$ in Eqs. (\ref{Equation.02}) and (\ref{Equation.03}).

-The diffraction phenomena observed in Ref. \cite{Mikoushkin_1998_PhysRevLett.81.2707} manifest themselves in the dominating contribution of different multipolar excitations at different electron scattering angles \cite{Plasmons_experiment_2012}.
+In the case of the C$_{60}$ fullerene, multipole excitations with $l > 3$ are formed by single-electron transitions rather than collective electron excitations, so only terms corresponding to the dipole $(l = 1)$, quadrupole $(l=2)$ and octupole $(l=3)$ plasmon excitations should be included to the sum over $l$ in (\ref{Equation.02}) and (\ref{Equation.03}).
+The diffraction phenomena observed in \cite{Mikoushkin_1998_PhysRevLett.81.2707} manifest themselves in the dominating contribution of different multipolar excitations at different electron scattering angles \cite{Plasmons_experiment_2012}.

+The theory presented in the paper is based on the model assumptions governed by two parameters: the number of multipole terms to be accounted for ($l_{\rm max} = 3$) and the widths of plasmon resonances, $\Gamma_{jl}^{(s)}$ and $\Gamma_l^{(v)}$.
+The choice of these parameters is limited by their physical meaning, and thus, allows one to vary the overall behavior of the inelastic scattering cross section only a little.
+These parameters can be chosen on the basis of data available in literature according to their actual physical limitations.
+The concrete calculation of the values of these parameters can be done, but it is beyond the topic of this paper, and will be a subject for further investigations.

+The main advantage of the method developed is that it provides a clear explanation of the main resonance-like structure of the inelastic scattering cross section on the basis of the major physical phenomena at play, namely by the excitation of multipole plasmon resonances by electron impact.
+More accurate calculations based on the explicit use of quantum-mechanical methods should reveal a further, more detailed structure of the cross section.
+Therefore, the plasmon resonance approximation utilized and further advanced in the present work turns out to be also a very useful tool for the interpretation of the results of such quantum simulations.
+The validity of the plasmon resonance approximation was proved by the comparison of its results with those following from {\it ab initio} quantum calculations for the case of metal clusters \cite{Gerchikov_2000_PhysRevA.62.043201, Gerchikov_1997_JPhysB.30.5939}, and also by the comparison with available experimental data \cite{Gerchikov_1997_JPhysB.30.4133, Mikoushkin_1998_PhysRevLett.81.2707}.

 A crossed-beam apparatus \cite{Avaldi_1993_PhysRevA.48.1195} has been used to measure the energy loss spectrum of C$_{60}$.
 The vacuum chamber contains an electron gun, two twin 180$^{\circ}$ hemispherical electrostatic analyzers, rotatable independently in the scattering plane and a resistively heated, anti-inductively wounded oven to produce the C$_{60}$ beam \cite{Bolognesi_2008_JPhysB.41.015201}.
 The typical operational temperature of the oven was about 500$^{\circ}$C. The compensation of the earth magnetic field has been performed by three pairs of orthogonal square coils \cite{Avaldi_1993_PhysRevA.48.1195} external to the vacuum chamber and by an internal 0.4 mm thick Skudotech layer \cite{Bolognesi_2008_JPhysB.41.015201}.